ayush0209/video_stabilizer/README.md

 In this project, first three steps are implemented in C++ using OpenCV library.
 These C++ source code files are then compiled in MATLAB using a compatible C++ compiler to obtain mex (MATLAB Executable) files.
 OpenCV interface package consists of inbuilt OpenCV libraries, data type conversion between MATLAB and OpenCV.

-Detailed explanation of complete MATLAB code ( transformationmatrixgen.m & videostabilizer.m )and all the algorithms in C++ files ( built using in-built functions in OpenCV library ) is present in Wiki.
+Detailed explanation of complete MATLAB code ( transformationmatrixgen.m & videostabilizer.m )and all the algorithms in C++ files (built using OpenCV library) is present in Wiki.

 # requirement & setup
 Following are required to be installed for running program on local machine: